APLMOOC/APLMOOC/docs/course/ch3/part5.md

-# Quad functions
+# Installing Dyalog

 !!! abstract "This part will cover"

-    - What quad functions are
-    - Common quad functions:
-        - DT
-        - A
+    - Instructions on installing the Dyalog IDE, Dyalog RIDE, and Dyalogscript
-        - etc.
+    - Basic usage instructions

 ---